pgRouting/pgrouting/doc/alpha_shape/pgr_alphaShape.rst

    RETURNS MULTIPOLYGON OR POLYGON
    OR MULTYPOLYGON EMPTY

-.. rubric:: Example: passing a geometry collection with spoon radius 1.5 using the return variable name
+.. rubric:: Example: passing a geometry collection with spoon radius :math:`1.5` using the return variable ``geom``

 .. literalinclude:: doc-pgr_alphashape.queries
    :start-after: -- q2